 On this page

-People with autism have challenges with communication and social skills.
-They often find it hard to have conversations and may not pick up on social cues.
-Some people with autism may not talk at all, and others may talk very well.
-But all will have some challenges making friends and communicating socially.
+People with autism sometimes have challenges with communication and social skills.
+They might find it hard to have conversations and may not notice social cues.
+Some people with autism may not talk at all, and others may not have trouble talking.
+Some people with autism might have trouble with making friends or keeping relationships at school or work.

-People with autism also have some type of restricted interest or repetitive behaviors.
+People with autism also have behaviors that may look different from behaviors of those without autism.
+You may notice this when watching autistic kids learn or play.
 They may focus on one topic, like cars or a television show, or they may be attached to a certain object or activity.
-A person with autism may not like changes in their schedule or changes in the way they do something.
+Sometimes, these behaviors make learning and engaging in new activities more difficult without support from caregivers or peers.

-You can often observe signs and symptoms of autism in very young children.
-But sometimes they are not very noticeable, and they might not be recognized until school age or even adulthood.
-Signs and symptoms my change as the person gets older, but there will always be challenges with communication, social skills, and behaviors.
+You can often see signs and symptoms of autism in very young children.
+But, sometimes, these signs and symptoms are not very noticeable—and they might not be recognized until school age or even adulthood.
+Signs and symptoms might be different based on age or gender.
+Autistic people may have some challenges with communication, social skills, and behaviors and might seek therapy or specialized interventions.

 Communication includes understanding, talking, reading, and writing.
 A person with autism may have challenges